fogus/spiel/pyramidenspiel/cydonia/README.markdown

 Final scoring
 =============

 From the trees won in tricks the players can rearrange the colors to form as many solid trees as possible.
-Solid trees are worth 3 points each while mixed trees are worth 1 point each.
+Solid trees are worth 3 points each while the remaining mixed trees are worth 1 point each.
 The player with the most valuable set of trees wins the game.

 *Cydonia* is &copy;2014, Michael Fogus